How to join?

 - Invite to the meeting everyone interested in local solutions to global environmental issues and dodo-like environmental impact.
 Keep in mind that Dodo is an environmental organization.

-- As soon as possible, come to get to know other dodos, e.g., at the semiannual org-days.
+- As soon as possible, come to get to know other dodos, e.g., at the annual org-days.

 - As soon as possible, get started with a project.
 A common goal commits people to the activity.

-- Keep in contact with the chairman about your progress.
+- Keep in contact with the director or chairman about your progress.

 - Note that need for a single individual project is a bad reason to start a local chapter!
 Dodo stands for working together as a community.
 Dodo is not an account agency.